nikitavoloboev/data/meta/meta.md

 As my focus at current time is writing code to solve various problems, I will also be including a lot of code and covering various technical and interesting to me subjects.
 The code I will be linking to will be embedded as Gists and you can use and reuse it as you see fit.

-# Abbreviations 🔖

-I will be using certain abbreviations for things that I may be repeating often.
-Here is what they mean :

-- LA = [Learn Anything](https://learn-anything.xyz) (will often link to a map there for learning some topic)

 # My workflow in writing and maintaining this wiki